 In fact, social media has been proven to boost brand awareness by driving up engagement.
 Social engagement includes things like comments, likes, shares, and re-posts.
 Social media also helps you increase brand awareness by directing traffic straight to your site.
 You can do this by including direct links to your website in your profile, bio, and posts.

-Promoting and sharing your products on social media is a simple way to improve lead generation, boost conversions, and increase sales because you’re advertising to people who have opted engaging with you by following your account.
+Promoting and sharing your products on social media is a simple way to improve lead generation, boost conversions, and increase sales because you’re advertising to people who have opted to engage with you by following your account.

 - Create contests for your visitors and followers to participate in on your social media profiles.